onzfonz/comp227/src/content/5/en/part5a.md

 Let's add a login form to the top of the page.
 That code will be shown below.
-**Let's also move the form for adding tasks above the form.**
-We'll task you with doing this.
+**Let's also move the form for adding tasks, so that it sits just below the login form** We'll task you with doing this, which you can continue on from the previous *reading* frontend located in your *lab2*.

 ![browser showing user login for tasks](../../images/5/1e.png)

-Our new code for *App* is below:
+Our new code for *App.jsx* in our *reading* folder is below:

 ```js
 const App = () => {